taphost/c64/MEMORY.md

 ## Overview

 The Commodore 64 has 64KB of addressable memory ($0000-$FFFF) with configurable banking that allows ROM/RAM switching.
 The 6510 processor port at $0001 controls memory configuration.
+This guide condenses the relevant chapters from both source texts: *Mapping the Commodore 64* (Ch.
+1–7) and the *Commodore 64 Programmer's Reference Guide* (Appendices G/L and the “Memory Maps” chapter).

 **Key characteristics:**
 - 64KB RAM total